Eroica-cpp/uwhpsc/notes/aws.rst

 Amazon Machine Images (AMIs) that you can select from if you want to start with a fresh VM.
 For this class you don't want any of these.
-Instead click on the "Community AMIs" tab and then type `uwhpsc` in the search bar.
+Instead click on the "Community AMIs" tab and then type `uwhpsc2014` in the search bar.
 Select this image.

 You will then be taken to Step 2, "Choose instance type".